 Hand Hygiene - frequent hand washing is encouraged and hand sanitizer is recommended when entering and exiting a building and exam room

-Physical, occupational and speech therapies are returning to the main Magruder campus location.
+Physical, occupational and speech therapies are at the main Magruder campus location as well as the Knoll Crest and Oak Harbor locations.
 The wellness center will not be open yet, but aquatic therapy will be available on a limited basis for patients deemed appropriate.

-The Pharmacy has reopened the lobby for prescription pickup or drop off.
+The Pharmacy lobby is open for prescription pickup or drop off.
 Pharmacy hours (lobby and drive-thru) will remain 9:00am to 6:00pm Monday through Friday, and 9:00am to 5:00pm Saturday and Sunday.

-Outpatient lab draws have returned to the main Magruder Hospital location and the walk-in lab draw sites at the Magruder Medical Group offices of Drs.
+Outpatient lab draws can be done at the main Magruder Hospital location and the walk-in lab draw sites at the Magruder Medical Group offices of Drs.
 Cadigan, Callahan, Blunt, and Jackson.

-The Magruder Hospital lab will be open Monday through Fridays from 7:00am to 3:30pm, and Saturdays 7:00am to Noon.
+The Magruder Hospital lab is open Monday through Fridays from 7:00am to 3:30pm, and Saturdays 7:00am to Noon.
 All patients coming for labwork, including recurring orders, will need to enter through the Outpatient Entrance.
-All patients will be screened with a temperature check and questions about travel and contact with others.
+All patients will be screened with a temperature check and symptom questions.
 The number of patients in the waiting room will also be limited to comply with social distancing recommendations.
 Waiting room chairs and draw rooms will be cleaned after each patient.

 The lab stations at the Magruder Medical Group locations will all be open 8:00am to noon.
 The lab site at Dr. Jackson’s office will be open from 8:00am to 11:30am.
 Lab patients who come to these off-site locations will be asked to call a number posted at each location and wait in their car.
 A staff member will come get them when it is their turn.
 These off-site locations will also complete screenings and disinfect between each patient.

-As now allowed by the Ohio Department of Health, we are increasing the amount of elective surgeries being performed at Magruder Hospital starting May 4, 2020.
+Elective surgeries are being performed at Magruder Hospital.
 We are working with surgeons and patients to schedule procedures accordingly.

 This time may be difficult, but here are some resources that can help you and your family stay active, on top of your health and knowledgable about the current situation.